nextstrain/nextclade/docs/user/nextalign-cli.md

    ```

    Add `-v` to show more information in the console.
 Add `--include-reference` flag to also write gap-stripped reference sequence and peptides into outputs.

+   There is even more advanced flags to control alignment algorithm.
+Refer to `nextalign run --help` for more details.

 3. Find the output files in the `output/` directory: